millardjimmy/newest_jimmy_journey/README.md

-# JimmyJourney - NW MT News Edition
+# JimmyJourney - LOTR EDITION

-The purpose of this gem is to give the user the opportunity to browse and explore news from the Flathead Valley, MT.
+This gem is out to help folks learn about Lord of the Rings, from media to lore!

 ## Installation